 Your income and living costs will determine how much you can borrow for a home, and how much you can afford to pay for a property.
 You can use our borrowing power calculator to give you a rough idea.
 Knowing what you can afford will help you to narrow your search and avoid wasting time on properties that are out of your price range.

-Buying a property costs more than just the purchase price.
+Buying a property costs more than just the purchase price, there are a number of upfront costs to buying a home you need to consider.
 The costs include stamp duty, pest and building inspections, and a valuation.
 If you don’t have a deposit of 20 per cent of the home’s value or more, you will also need to get Lenders Mortgage Insurance which is a one-off cost that's added to your home loan.

 To save a deposit, start by putting together a budget.
 This will help you control spending and achieve regular monthly savings.
 It will also give you a good idea of when you will be in a position to buy and what repayments you could afford.